TechOptimum/old-website-v2/README.md

 # Tech Optimum Website
 Official website for Tech Optimum.

-This is the websiste for the non profit organization, Tech Optimum.
+(This website is still a work in progress, we are planning to launch this organization in Late April/Early May) This is the websiste for the non profit organization, Tech Optimum.
 If you would like to contribute to the website, please open a pull request, you may suggest features through emailing contact.techoptimum@gmail.com

 Protected by MIT License.